-The Fund's valuation operates within a broader framework, and this document should therefore be considered alongside the following:
+The Fund's valuation operates within a broader framework and this document should therefore be considered alongside the following:

-- the Funding Strategy Statement, which in particular highlights how different types of employer in different circumstances have their contributions calculated; - the Statement of Investment Principles (e.g. the discount rate must be consistent with the Fund's asset strategy); and - the general governance of the Fund, such as meetings of the Pensions Committee, decisions delegated to officers, the Fund's business plan, etc.
+- the Funding Strategy Statement, which in particular highlights how different types of employer in different circumstances have their contributions calculated; - the Statement of Investment Principles (e.g. the discount rate must be consistent with the Fund's asset strategy); - the general governance of the Fund, such as meetings of the Pensions Committee, decisions delegated to officers, the Fund's business plan, etc; - the Fund's risk register; and - the register of Fund employers.